 - if only a degree at the Bachelor’s level is held, the applicant must have at least two years experience in either teaching or industry in the chosen field of study

 - if awarded a Tri-Agency Canada Graduate Scholarship, participants must inform the Walter C. Sumner Foundation

 - preference will be given to those born in Nova Scotia, followed by those born in any of the other Atlantic Provinces

 The evaluation criteria are as follows: background preparation, originality, research ability or potential, industry, judgment, all-round scientific ability, oral and written communication skills, and interpersonal and leadership abilities.

-Students must submit a complete application package to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Friday, February 10, 2017.
-The application form can be downloaded below.
+New applicants: Students must submit a complete application package to the Faculty of Graduate and Postdoctoral Studies by the application deadline.
+The application form can be downloaded below under "Further Information".
 The application form provides instructions regarding additional required materials such as transcripts and reference letters.

-PART III-A of the application form is to be completed by the Chair of the department where the applicant is undertaking (will undertake) his/her doctoral studies.
+PART III-A of the application form is to be completed by the Chair of the department where the applicant is undertaking (or will undertake) his/her doctoral studies.

 Candidates must be nominated by UBC.
 The Faculty of Graduate and Postdoctoral Studies will review and rank the applications and forward the qualified nominations to the Walter C. Sumner Foundation by April 15.
 A selection committee of senior scientists who are not from the participating universities will make recommendations to the Foundation.
 At the discretion of the Foundation, the amount and value of the fellowships awarded could vary each year depending on applicant pool.

 Successful candidates will be notified by the Foundation by mid-May.
 Fellowships will initially be for one year, but may be extended for a second year.